U.S. Senate boosts aid to small states in coronavirus relief bill

 With no votes to spare, Democrats are tweaking the bill to ensure that all 50 of their members support it.
 On Thursday, they said they had increased the minimum amount of aid each state would get -- a move likely to please those who represent sparsely populated states like Vermont.

-The Democratic-controlled Senate convened at midday and is expected to vote at around 1 p.m.
-(1800 GMT) on a motion to launch 20 hours of debate on the massive bill.
+The Democratic-controlled Senate convened at midday and was expected to vote on a motion to launch 20 hours of debate on the massive bill.
 The Republican response to the motion could provide an early indication of how unified they are in opposition to the package.

 Republicans are expected to drag out the process for as long as possible by requiring a full reading of the sweeping legislation that could take up to 10 hours on Thursday.
 That would be followed by 20 hours of debate and a lengthy series of votes that could run well into the weekend.